KJOQ: History

+The station first signed on the air on March 11, 1963, using the original call letters KAOH.
+It was established by Great Duluth Broadcasting, Inc. and originally broadcast on 1390 kHz before moving to its long-time home at 1490 kHz.
+In 1980, the station adopted the KQDS call sign to align with its FM sister station, a name derived from the phrase "Quality Duluth-Superior."
+Throughout the 1980s and 1990s, the station underwent frequent identity shifts, briefly operating as WNLT, KBXT, and KDDS before returning to the KQDS identity in 1999.

 The then-KQDS previously aired a progressive talk radio format with programming from Air America Radio along with The Ed Schultz Show until February 2007, when it began airing an oldies format with Scott Shannon's True Oldies Channel from ABC Radio.

-On January 5, 2009, KQDS became the Duluth-Superior media market home of the FAN Radio Network, based at KFXN-FM in Minneapolis.
-On March 2, 2015, its sister station, 92.1 WWAX began carrying FAN Radio Network programming while KQDS became a full-time network affiliate of NBC Sports Radio.
+In 2009, the station became the Duluth affiliate for the FAN Radio Network, providing Minnesota-centric sports talk.

 On April 19, 2017 Red Rock Radio announced that it would sell KQDS and WWAX to Twin Ports Radio for $200,000; through a time brokerage agreement, Twin Ports assumed control of the stations on May 1.
 Twin Ports' owner, Dan Hatfield, also runs Christian radio station WJRF; following the sale, WWAX and KQDS were to move their studios to WJRF's facilities, but would retain their sports formats.
 The terms of the sale required KQDS to change its call letters.
 Upon consummation of the sale on June 30, 2017, KQDS changed their call letters to KJOQ and rebranded as "The Jock 1490".

 At the end of February 2021, it was announced that the Oregon-based radio network Worship 24/7 would begin operations on KJOQ by March 8 of the same year.
 On March 7, 2021, KJOQ switched to the Worship 24/7 network.
+The AM signal is supplemented by FM translator W265DO at 100.9 MHz, which began broadcasting in January 2018 to provide better coverage to the Duluth area.